An original story by Taylor Alexander

 "Hey!" he returned instinctively.
 "I've got to remember her name," he told himself.

-The shop contained most of the bot hardware and service equipment, but the tractor was still kept in an old barn on the other side of the plantation.
+The shop contained most of the bot hardware and service equipment, but the tractor was still kept in an old barn on the other side of the grid.

 "Fifteen million to build this place and we still keep the tractor in a 150 year old barn." he thought to himself.